-What Will Be the Impact of the Recent ITC Extension?
+Impact of the 2015 ITC Extension

 The ITC has proven to be one of the most important federal policy mechanisms to incentivize the deployment of both rooftop and utility-scale solar energy in the United States.
-As a result of the multi-year extension of the credit enacted in late-2015, solar prices are expected to continue to fall while installation rates and technological efficiencies will continue to climb.
+As a result of the multi-year extension of the credit enacted in late-2015, solar prices have continued to fall while installation rates and technological efficiencies are continuing to climb.
 The ITC is nothing short of a tax policy success story and we expect this fact to continue to play out over the next several years.

-Specifically, we expect the roughly 27 gigawatts of solar energy cumulatively installed in the US at the end of 2015 to reach nearly 100 GW by the end of 2020.
-Moreover, the roughly 210,000 Americans currently employed in solar is expected to double to 420,000 in the same time period - all this while spurring roughly \$140 billion in economic activity.
+Specifically, we expect the roughly 53 gigawatts of solar energy cumulatively installed in the US at the end of 2017 to reach more than 100 GW by the end of 2022.
+Moreover, the roughly 250,000 Americans currently employed in solar is expected to nearly double to 420,000 in the same time period - all this while spurring roughly \$140 billion in economic activity.
 The continued success of the ITC demonstrates that stable, long-term federal tax incentives can drive economic growth while reducing prices and creating jobs in one of America's fastest-growing industries.